shicks/bip39/index.md

 # BIP39 Encrypt

-The [encryption tool](./encrypt) allows entering a BIP39 mnemonic to use as a symmetric encryption/decryption key.
+The [encryption tool](./enc) allows entering a BIP39 mnemonic to use as a symmetric encryption/decryption key.
 Multiple shares may be entered instead of a single primary mnemonic (in which case the shares will be XORed together, see above).

+# BIP39 Key Splitting

+The [key splitting tool](./split) can generate valid mnemonics and/or split them into "N of N" shares.

 # Disclaimer